 We strive to minimise the usage of common office consumables, such as paper and plastic water bottles.
 We promote the use of electronic communication and encourage employees to reduce, reuse, and recycle waste paper.
-In addition, the used plastic water bottles would be collected and returned to vendors for reuse, while other operational waste would be collected and disposed at public refuse collection points under the Food and Environmental Hygiene Department of Hong Kong.
+In addition, the used plastic water bottles would be collected and returned to vendors for re-use, while other operational waste would be collected and disposed at public refuse collection points under the Food and Environmental Hygiene Department of Hong Kong.
 Responsible supervisors are also assigned to regularly review environmental performances for our operations.

 During the Reporting Period, no material hazardous waste was produced.
-The major non-hazardous waste generated was 6,050 kg (8,410 kg in FY19) of paper, while 282 kg (333 kg in FY19) of plastic water bottles were used, collected and returned to vendors.
-Despite the higher quantity of projects engaged during the Reporting Period as compared to last year, consumption of paper and plastic water bottles has decreased.
-This has effectively reflected the Company's efforts into aligning with our green workplace and green operations mission.
-Employees will continue to be reminded to minimise unnecessary consumption of resources, and shall continue to implement green efforts in reducing resource consumption from its source.
+The major non-hazardous waste generated was 6,088 kg (6,050 kg in FY20) of paper with an intensity of 0.4 tonnes/project (0.4 tonnes/project in FY20) while 309 kg (282 kg in FY20) of plastic water bottles were used, collected and returned to vendors with an intensity of 0.002 tonnes/project (0.002 tonnes/project in FY20).
+Going forward, we are aiming to limit or reduce applicable waste levels generated through paper and plastic bottle use at 2021 levels by 2030.
+Employees will continue to be reminded to minimise unnecessary consumption of resources, and shall continue to implement green efforts in reducing resource consumption from its source to reflect the Company's efforts in aligning with our green workplace and green operations mission.